Alpharetta Uber and Lyft Accident Attorneys

 - Note the condition of your Uber or Lyft driver

-Uber and Lyft carry insurance policies with $1 million in liability coverage while a driver has a passenger.
-This only applies if the driver has his or her app on and you requested the ride through your app.
-The $1 million in coverage applies if the Uber or Lyft driver causes the crash.
-If your Uber or Lyft driver did not cause the crash but the driver who caused the crash has no car insurance (or minimal car insurance), Uber or Lyft may nevertheless provide insurance coverage.
+If the Uber or Lyft driver did not cause the crash but the driver who caused the crash has no car insurance (or minimal car insurance), Uber or Lyft may nevertheless provide insurance coverage (known as underinsured/uninsured motorist coverage).
 Hiring an Uber and Lyft accident lawyer is important to make sure that you are getting taken care of through a situation like this.
 Call HS Law for a free consultation at 404-400-1175.

 Uber and Lyft Driver Rights